Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Methodology

 \subsection{Problem Formulation}

-The super-resolution problem is formulated as learning a mapping function \( f_\theta: I_{LR} \rightarrow I_{SR} \), where \( I_{LR} \) is a low-resolution (LR) image and \( I_{SR} \) is the reconstructed high-resolution (HR) output.
-For Earth System Model (ESM) data, LR inputs are generated by interpolating fine-resolution outputs from the E3SM-HR dataset onto a coarse \(1^\circ \times 1^\circ\) grid, while HR references are the originals high-resolution (\(0.25^\circ \times 0.25^\circ\)) grid.
-Each image has normalized variables such as surface temperature, shortwave flux, and longwave flux for a \(720 \times 1440\) grid.
-The \emph{super-resolution} task is then imperative for the recovery of fine-scale gradients and localized variations from coarse-resolution ESM outputs.
-The quality of reconstruction is quantified in terms of Mean Squared Error (MSE), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index (SSIM).
+The super-resolution problem is formulated as learning a mapping function \( f_\theta: I_{LR} \rightarrow I_{HR} \), where \( I_{LR} \) is a low-resolution (LR) image and \( I_{HR} \) is the reconstructed high-resolution (HR) output.
+For Earth System Model (ESM) data, LR inputs are generated by interpolating fine-resolution outputs from the E3SM-HR dataset onto a coarse \(1^\circ \times 1^\circ\) grid.
+At the same time, HR references are the original high-resolution (\(0.25^\circ \times 0.25^\circ\)) grid.
+This resolution mapping corresponds to a $4\times$ super-resolution factor along each spatial dimension.
+Each image contains normalized variables, including surface temperature, shortwave flux, and longwave flux, on a \(720 \times 1440\) grid.
+The \emph{super-resolution} task is then well-suited for the recovery of fine-scale gradients and localized variations from coarse-resolution ESM outputs.